 And what about those sales agents?
 BankCard USA now employs an in-house sales team of 20 agents, some of whom have been with the company for many years.
 Unfortunately, they also rely on independent sales agents, many of whom are poorly trained and are notorious for failing to disclose relevant terms in the contracts they’re trying to sell to you.
 If you’re going to talk to a BankCard USA sales rep, my advice is to check their website and make sure you’re talking to one of their in-house sales reps.
 In most cases, they’ll be able to provide better service than the independent reps.

 Customer Service and Technical Support:

 BankCard USA touts the availability of a “100% US-based call center staff” on their website.
 Customer support is supposedly available 24/7 via phone and e-mail.
 Unfortunately, many of the complaints about the company that I’ve found across the internet cite poor customer service, particularly their telephone support.
 Long waits, un-returned calls, and downright rude customer service representatives seem to be common problems.
 This certainly seems like an area that needs improvement.
 If you’ve had any personal experience with BankCard USA’s customer service, please tell us about it in the Comment section below.

 Negative Reviews and Complaints:

 BankCard USA is accredited by the BBB, and currently has an A+ rating.
-Like virtually all processors, they have their share of complaints – they currently show 39 formal complaints filed within the past three years, with seven of those complaints being filed within the past 12 months.
-This is a significant improvement from our last review update, when they had 79 complaints in the past three years.
-They’ve virtually cut their complaint rate in half, which is something they deserve credit for.
+Like virtually all processors, they have their share of complaints – they currently show 29 formal complaints filed within the past three years, with seven of those complaints being filed within the past 12 months.
+This is down from 39 during our last update and way down from the 79 complaints before that.
+They’ve definitely improved and we can only hope they continue to do so.